Prospective Graduate Students

 Students are admitted once a year to start in the Fall semester.
 The class will be limited to 20-25 students.
 The program does not admit for Spring or Summer semesters.

-IMPORTANT NOTE: Applications will be reviewed (only after all required application materials are received) on a rolling admission basis until the class is full.
+IMPORTANT NOTE: Applications will be reviewed (only after all required, official application materials are received) on a rolling admission basis until the application deadline.
 While the deadline for applications is February 1, earlier applications are strongly encouraged due to class size restrictions and to take advantage of the rolling admission policy.
 Applicants will be notified of an admission decision within four weeks of submitting their completed applications.
-This four weeks policy does not apply to the applications received during Summer months (May 15th-August 15th) during which it may take longer to notify the applicant of the admission decision.
+This four weeks policy does not apply to the applications received during summer months (May – August) or winter break (December – January) during which it may take longer to notify the applicant of the admission decision.

 The following are the minimum requirements for admission to the CM program.